 One of the New Seven Wonders of the Worlds, the Colosseum is an ancient Roman amphitheater used for gladiatorial games.
 Also known as the Flavian Amphitheatre, the oval structure in the center of Rome dates back to 72 AD.

 Throughout their long history, the massive walls of the Colosseum witnessed a great deal of bloody sport battles and public spectaculars.
 Today, it’s a symbol of the capital of Italy and one of the main places you can never miss when in Rome.

 2. Roman Forum

 Similar to the Colosseum, the Roman Forum reminds of the time when Rome ruled over the world.
 Located west of the amphitheater, the Forum is an excavated area with the remains of Roman temples and government buildings.
-You can admire this landmark from Palatine Hill or take a guided tour to delve deeper in Roman history.
+You can admire this landmark from Palatine Hill or take a guided tour to delve deeper in ancient Roman history.

 4. Trevi Fountain

 The Trevi Fountain is one of the most beautiful fountains you can ever see.
-Rome’s largest Baroque structure of this kind, the place marvels with spectacular sculptures of ancient Greek gods.
-Set in the rather quiet Trevi district, the Trevi Fountain is one of the things not to miss in Rome for any art lover.
+Rome’s largest Baroque structure of this kind, the place amuses with spectacular sculptures of ancient Greek gods.
+Set in the rather quiet Trevi district, the Trevi Fountain is one of the first things not to miss in Rome for any art lover.